Lack of public speaking confidence, whether with peers or strangers, is considered a social anxiety disorder.

 Know this…many of us get bitten by Imposter Syndrome…from one of my heroes, the very accomplished Maya Angelou to the brilliant musician Leonard Cohen.
 Can you even begin to imagine that they would doubt themselves?

-It’s easy to see how public speaking could cause Imposter Syndrome show up.
-It’s common for perfectionists to think that someone else is a better speaker or that they need to be perfect even when you’re new to speaking and when the anti is upped when you’re an experienced speaker.
+It’s easy to see the relationship between public speaking confidence and Imposter Syndrome.
+It’s common for perfectionists to think that someone else is a better speaker or that they need to be a “perfect” (even when you’re new to speaking).
+Even those who have ample experience public speaking can still suffer from Imposter Syndrome, because they feel the bar is even higher, and hold themselves to an ever-higher (and ultimately unattainable) standard.

 Build Confidence by Managing Imposter Syndrome

-- All presentations are not A+ candidates or perfect.
-Rather than labeling a presentation as a failure ask yourself what you learned.
-Flip the switch to a learning and growth mindset to help build your confidence in public speaking.
+• All presentations are not A+ candidates.
+No presentations are “perfect.”
+If you leave a presentation less-than-satisfied with your performance, don’t label it as a failure.
+Instead, ask yourself what you learned.
+Flip the switch to a learning.
+Cultivate a growth mindset and you’ll more quickly (and more effectively) build your confidence in public speaking with each event.

-- Create a success jar or board.
-Catch yourself when you are successful and write the occurrence and what you did to make it happen on slips of paper.
-When you’re having a crisis of confidence pull out a few slips from the jar or read off items from your board.
-This is a quick way to get your mindset back on track.
+• Create a success jar or sucess board.
+Catch yourself when you are successful.
+Write the occurrence and what you did to make success happen on a slips of paper.
+Later, when you’re having a crisis of confidence, pull out a few slips from the jar (or read off items from your board).
+This is a quick way to get your growth mindset back on track.

-- Beat perfectionism back by evaluating what is out of your control.
-Sometimes at public speaking events things go not according to plan such as tech going awry or not being introduced as we had directed the hosts.
-Or perhaps you were given only a short window of time to pull a presentation together or weren’t given all the information.
-There are too many variables out of your control for perfection.
+• Beat perfectionism back by evaluating what is out of your control.
+Sometimes at public speaking events things go not according to plan.
+Maybe the tech went awry or the host did not introduce you in the way you had asked to be introduced.
+Or perhaps you were given only a short window of time to pull a presentation together or weren’t given all the information you needed to do a good job.
+Perfection is unattainable for lots of reasons, but one big one is that there are often too many variables out of your control.

 The Role of Planning, Preparation, and Practice

 Key to learning public speaking confidence is how you get ready.
-It’s near impossible to communicate with others when you know that you haven’t adequately prepared.
+It’s near impossible to communicate confidently when you know that you haven’t adequately prepared.

 Many of the executives I work with who are the face or spokesperson for their organization, invest days and weeks in preparation.
 They know the importance of being prepared.

-Nancy Duarte of Duarte Designs who works with Silicon Valley giants on their keynote speeches recommends thirty hours of practicing for a one hour speech.
+Nancy Duarte of Duarte Designs, who works with Silicon Valley giants on their keynote speeches recommends, 30 hours of practicing for a one-hour speech.
 This does not take into account creating the content or building the slidedeck.
-For a one hour speech you can expect to spend 60 hours for the creation side.
+For a one-hour speech you can expect to spend 60 hours for the creation side.

 Of course not all presentations are an hour long or are high-stakes.

-Not all will take the time investment I’ve spoken of above.
+Not all presentations take the time investment I’ve spoken of above.
 However, each and every public speaking event is important and requires dedicated planning, preparation, and practice.

 Learn Your Speech or Presentation The Easy Way (Don’t Memorize It)

-Memorizing your presentation or speech is a poor investment of time and can fuel anxiety and have you freezing up like a deer in headlights if you forget a word or where you are in the flow of your presentation.
+Memorizing your presentation or speech is a poor investment of time.
+While it might seem counter-intuitive, memorizing your speech can actually fuel your anxiety lower your confidence.
+If you’ve memorized your speech, you might freeze up like a deer in headlights if you forget just one word or where you are in the flow of your presentation.

-You’re better served to put to memory your key points and then assimilate the core message you plan to speak to for each of the key points.
-Learning your key points is a more natural way to deliver a presentation confidently when you internalize the concepts instead of memorizing individual words.
+You’re better served by committing your key points to memory and then assimilate the core message you plan to speak to for each of the key points.
+Learning your key points is a more natural way to deliver a presentation confidently.
+Internalize the concepts, not the individual words.

 You can tell when a speaker has memorized their presentation.
-It’s obvious because there is a flavour of performance art – the delivery is a bit disassociated from the words.
+It’s obvious because there is a flavour of performance art—the delivery is usually disassociated from the words.

-Memorized presentations sound robotic because it’s hard to instil passion in them – they lose their conversational energy, which results in not being able to connect and engage with your audience.
-It’s through audience connection that your confidence will grow.
+Memorized presentations sound robotic.
+It’s hard to instil passion in them and they lose their conversational energy.
+Often, this results in not being able to connect with and engage your audience, which is the opposite of what you want.
+Connecting with your audience is how your confidence will grow, speech by speech.
+Memorizing a speech puts a wall between you and your audience.

 Confident Speeches Start with Rituals

 Rituals ground us and help us stay focussed on the task at hand.
-They dissipate feelings of anxiousness and can help you deliver your presentation confidently.
+Rituals dissipate feelings of anxiousness and can help you deliver your presentation confidently.

 As you start practicing your speech or when you’re about to deliver live create a few rituals for yourself to set off with a confident start: